-Credit card debt can be a challenge and feel insurmountable.
+In any case, excess credit card debt can be a challenge that feels insurmountable to overcome.
 But armed with the necessary information to approach it, you can start to chip away at your debt.
-There are plenty of approaches that you can take.
-Pick the strategies that work best for your situation.
+There are plenty of approaches that you can take, and you’ll want to pick the strategies that work best for your situation.

 Bankrate’s debt-management tools and resources can guide you through the process of paying off credit card debt so that you can improve your credit score.